YichenLi-Hust/YichenLi-Hust.github.io/_pages/about.md

 - Reviewer for IJCAI'25, AAAI'25/26, WWW'25/26, KDD'25

 ### Journal Reviewer
+- Reviewer for IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI)
 - Reviewer for IEEE Transactions on Parallel and Distributed Systems (TPDS)
 - Reviewer for IEEE Transactions on Knowledge and Data Engineering (TKDE)
 - Reviewer for IEEE Transactions on Circuits and Systems for Video Technology (TCSVT)